AuraGunner/dndj-mod/README.md

 This mod aims to re-imagine the various cards from the blackjack rougelite "Dungeons & Degenerate Gamblers" as Jokers, with extra features maybe coming soon.

+To install this mod, simply download the code as zip, and drag the DnDJ folder into your mods folder

 ### 0.2 UPDATE IS HERE!
-TALISMAN IS REQUIRED FOR THIS MOD!!
+STEAMODDED AND TALISMAN IS REQUIRED FOR THIS MOD!!

 8 NEW RANKS!